-- it has a legitimate business interest that it is appropriate to protect
+- It has a legitimate proprietary interest that is appropriate to protect.

-- The protection sought is no more than reasonable, having regard to the interests of both the employer and the employee
+- The protection sought is no more than is reasonable.